 Come on Skins!
 Six in a row, or we don’t go!

-Tags: 2009 playoffs, Arizona Cardinals, Baltimore Ravens, Carolina Panthers, Cincinnati Bengals, Dallas Cowboys, Green Bay Packers, New York Giants, philadelphia eagles, San Francisco 49ers, Seattle Seahawks, Tampa Bay Buccaneers, Washington Redskins
+Tags: Arizona Cardinals, Baltimore Ravens, Carolina Panthers, Cincinnati Bengals, Dallas Cowboys, Green Bay Packers, New York Giants, philadelphia eagles, San Francisco 49ers, Seattle Seahawks, Tampa Bay Buccaneers, Washington Redskins